Kong/kubernetes-ingress-controller/docs/guides/prometheus-grafana.md

   Helm CLI should be available on your workstation.
   You can follow Helm’s quickstart guide to set up helm.

-Once you’ve Kubernetes and Helm setup, please proceed ahead.
+Once you have Kubernetes and Helm set up, please proceed.

-Caution: Setting here are tweaked to keep this guide simple.
+Caution: Settings here are tweaked to keep this guide simple.
 These settings are not meant for production usage.

 ## Install Prometheus and Grafana

-If you already have these installed on your Kubernetes cluster, you can skip these steps.
+If you already have Prometheus and Grafana installed on your Kubernetes cluster, you can skip these steps.

 ### Prometheus

-First, we will install Prometheus with a scrape interval of 10 seconds to have fine grained data points for all metrics.
+First, we will install Prometheus with a scrape interval of 10 seconds to have fine-grained data points for all metrics.
 We’ll install both Prometheus and Grafana in a dedicated ‘monitoring’ namespace.

 To install Prometheus, execute the following: